-18.1 Scheduled Teacher-Parent Conference
+18.1 Scheduled Teacher-Parent Conferences

-This conference is a formal conference between both language teachers, and the parents to provide feedback about the child's progress and needs.
+This conference is a formal conference with teachers to provide feedback about the child's progress and needs.
 Teachers take this opportunity to answer the parent's questions, to address their concerns and to help define their role in the learning process.
-At ABIS this conference takes place at the end of November.
+At ABIS these conferences take place in semester 1 at the end of November and semester 2 in April.